Metricbeat is the recommended method for collecting and shipping monitoring data to a monitoring cluster.

 The purpose of exporters is to take data collected from any Elastic Stack source and route it to the monitoring cluster.
 It is possible to configure more than one exporter, but the general and default setup is to use a single exporter.

 There are two types of exporters in Elasticsearch:

-- The default exporter used by X-Pack monitoring for Elasticsearch.
+- The default exporter used by Elasticsearch monitoring features.
 This exporter routes data back into the same cluster.
-See Local Exporters.
+See Local exporters.